Graduation Information for Graduate Students

 Graduate Student Services and academic departments reserve the right to remove from the degree list the names of candidates who have not met degree requirements.
 Graduate Student Services will communicate with you and your department in such cases.

 Applying for Graduation

 - Use the "Academics" dropdown menu and select "Apply for Graduation."
 (Please note: the link to apply is only live during the dates published in the deadlines section on this website.)
-If you are not presented with the correct degree or program, please email email@example.com.
-Applying in SIS is your formal request to be added to the list of degree candidates; you must still complete step 2 (below) for your candidacy to be reviewed.
+If you are not presented with the correct degree or program, please email firstname.lastname@example.org.
+Applying in SIS is your formal request to be added to the list of degree or certificate candidates; you must still complete step 2 (below) for your candidacy to be reviewed.

 The Graduate Exit Survey is required for all degree candidates, including those who will remain at Tufts for another degree.
 Candidates will receive an email from the Office of Institutional Research with a personal link to the Graduate Exit Survey approximately 6 weeks prior to graduation.
 Survey responses are confidential.